Leakage and Interpretability in Concept-Based Models: Abstract

 \section{Abstract}

-Concept Bottleneck Models aim to improve interpretability by predicting high-level intermediate concepts, representing a promising approach for deployment in high-risk scenarios.
+Concept-based Models aim to improve interpretability by predicting high-level intermediate concepts, representing a promising approach for deployment in high-risk scenarios.
 However, they are known to suffer from information leakage, whereby models exploit unintended information encoded within the learned concepts.
 We introduce an information-theoretic framework to rigorously characterise and quantify leakage, and define two complementary measures: the concepts-task leakage (CTL) and interconcept leakage (ICL) scores.
-We show that these measures are strongly predictive of model behaviour under interventions and outperform existing alternatives in robustness and reliability.
-Using this framework, we identify the primary causes of leakage and provide strong evidence that Concept Embedding Models exhibit substantial leakage regardless of the hyperparameters choice.
-Finally, we propose practical guidelines for designing concept-based models to reduce leakage and ensure interpretability.
+We show that these measures are strongly predictive of model behaviour under interventions and outperform existing alternatives.
+Using this framework, we identify the primary causes of leakage and, as a case study, analyse how it manifests in Concept Embedding Models, revealing interconcept and alignment leakage in addition to the concepts-task leakage present by design.
+Finally, we present a set of practical guidelines for designing concept-based models to reduce leakage and ensure interpretability.